daos-stack/daos/doc/admin/deployment.md

 and mount with the DAX extension creating a subdirectory within scm\_mount\_path.

-This option allows to specify a preferred path where the mountpoints will be created.
+This option allows specifying a preferred path where the mountpoints will be created.
 Either the specified directory or its parent must be a mount point.